 The SYEP interest depends on the market demand of the stock and the interest rate of the lending date in OTC securities lending market.
 If there is no demand to borrow the stock(s), there will be no interest.

-If there is any interest, Tiger will distribute 50% to the clients.
+If there is any interest, Tiger will distribute part of the interest to the clients.
 If there is no demand to borrow the stock(s), there will be no interest.

 Note: The interest rate of the lending market may fluctuate frequently, such as rising or falling by 50% or even more, which will affect the lending interest.